- Jason Pidcock has an eye for detail, focusing on both company specifics and wider economic trends

 Companies that make plenty of cash, have low levels of debt and are in good financial health are favoured.
 They should also be run by robust management teams and having regular contact with them is key to the manager's process.
 Pidcock also considers wider economic themes in his analysis and takes note of the political landscape which he feels has a bearing on what occurs in different economies.

 We like the fact Pidcock keeps things simple with this fund.
 He sticks to his tried-and-tested philosophy and doesn't do anything complicated in the pursuit of short-term gains that could compromise long-term performance.
-More and more Asian companies are starting to pay dividends, and he simply aims to take advantage of this.
-He invests in a fairly small number of companies, currently 29, which means each one can have a significant impact on performance though this increases risk.
+He invests in a fairly small number of companies, currently 26, which means each one can have a significant impact on performance though this increases risk.
+On a longer term basis, the manager aims to have at least 30 companies in the fund.

-The manager mainly focuses on larger businesses in developed Asian markets, such as Hong Kong, Singapore and Australia.
-The fund can invest in emerging markets as well, and currently has some exposure to markets such as India and China.
+The manager mainly focuses on larger businesses in developed Asian markets, such as Singapore and Australia.
+The fund can invest in emerging markets as well, and currently has some exposure to markets such as India and Thailand.

 At Jupiter, fund managers are given autonomy to invest the way they see fit and believe will benefit investors over the long run, but with an appropriate level of challenge from others in the business.
 The business setup allows Pidcock to focus on fund management and maintain flexibility.